rwapp/A11yUITests/README.md

 This follows [Apple's guidelines for writing accessibility labels](https://developer.apple.com/videos/play/wwdc2019/254/).
 Ideally, labels should be as short as possible while retaining meaning.
 If you feel your element needs more context, consider adding an accessibility hint.

+### Scroll Views

+`scrollView` or `a11yCheckInScrollView(element: XCUIElement)` checks text elements are presented inside a scroll view.
+Any text that is not inside a scroll view can't be guaranteed to have enough space to scale as required.
+This test is long running.
+It takes around the same time to run as all the other tests combined and is excluded from `a11yTestSuiteExcludingLongRunning`.

 ## Example